dragilla/django-session-security/README.rst

 inactive browser should be logged out automatically if the user left his workstation, to protect sensitive data that may be displayed in the browser.
 It may be useful for CRMs, intranets, and such projects.
+In addition this app lets you log in again and continue your work where you left off.

 For example, if the user leaves for a coffee break, this app can force logout after say 5 minutes of inactivity.